Ring in the start of Fall with this Nightshade-Free Vegetable Beef Soup. It’s pure comfort on a cool night!

 5. Add broth and seasonings, raise the heat to medium-high, and bring to a boil.
 Once boiling, lower the heat to medium-low, cover, and simmer for 45 minutes.
 Be sure to stir the soup every 15 minutes.

 6. Stir in frozen kale.
 Continue cooking for an additional ten minutes, or until heated through.
-Add “nomato” sauce and fresh parsley.
+Add “nomato” sauce, cooked beef, and fresh parsley.
 Simmer until warm.
 Top with green onions, if desired

 This post contains affiliate links.
 Thank you for supporting CEVG and enabling me to continue working towards better health!